Quantinuum/tierkreis-riken-starter/README.md

 # Tierkreis Riken starter project

-Example project for using Tierkreis on Riken (Fugaku).
+Example project for using Tierkreis on Fugaku (Riken).

 ## Set up